sst/guide/_chapters/call-the-list-api.md

 }
 {% endhighlight %}

-And include our API Gateway Client helper in the header.
+{% include code-marker.html %} And include our API Gateway Client helper in the header.

 {% highlight javascript %}
-import { invokeApig } from '../lib/awsLib.js';
+import { invokeApig } from '../libs/awsLib.js';
 {% endhighlight %}

-All this does is make a GET request to `/notes` on `componentWillMount` and puts the results in `notes` object in the state.
+All this does, is make a GET request to `/notes` on `componentWillMount` and puts the results in the `notes` object in the state.

 Now let's render the results.

+### Render the List

-Replace our `renderNotesList` placeholder method with the following.
+{% include code-marker.html %} Replace our `renderNotesList` placeholder method with the following.

 {% highlight javascript %}
 renderNotesList(notes) {